Advertisement

 💰 Expenditure Approach

-Add up total spending on final goods and services: consumption (C) + investment (I) + government spending (G) + net exports (X − M).
-This is the most common way textbooks and exams define GDP.
+Add up total spending on final goods and services: Consumption + Investment + Government Spending + Net Exports (X − M).
+The most common GDP formula in textbooks and exams.

 💵 Income Approach

-Sum all income earned in the economy: wages, rent, interest, profits, taxes minus subsidies and depreciation.
-Useful when you are working with national income accounts.
+Sum all income earned in the economy: wages, rent, interest, profits, taxes minus subsidies, and depreciation.
+Useful when working with national income accounts.

 📈 GDP Growth Rate